cryptic-wizard/random-word-generator/README.md

 ## Description
-* A nuget package to generate random words
+* A random word generator for .NET and .NET Core
 * Useful for:
   * Username generation
   * Random word stories